ArkEcosystem/desktop-wallet/README.md

 <details><summary>Full translations should involve 5 tasks</summary>

  - Create a pull request for the language you are going to translate.
 If you have doubts about something, use English to explain them.
  - Translate the textual content of the application, using the [English language file](https://github.com/ArkEcosystem/desktop-wallet/blob/develop/src/renderer/i18n/locales/en-US.js) as the reference.
 To do that, a new file, with the language locale code should be created.
-The name of the file should be a valid [RFC 5646](https://tools.ietf.org/html/rfc5646).
+The name of the file should be a valid [RFC 5646](https://tools.ietf.org/html/rfc5646) and should be located at `src/renderer/i18n/locales/LANGUAGE.js`.
+Thanks to [vue-i18n-extract](https://github.com/pixari/vue-i18n-extract), it is possible to execute `yarn i18n src/renderer/i18n/locales/LANGUAGE.js` to find suggestions of missing translations.
  - Add the language to the [English language file](https://github.com/ArkEcosystem/desktop-wallet/blob/develop/src/renderer/i18n/locales/en-US.js) at the `LANGUAGES` key.
  - Update the [date and time formats file](https://github.com/ArkEcosystem/desktop-wallet/blob/develop/src/renderer/i18n/date-time-formats.js) to include the short and long format that are used commonly by native speakers.
  - Update the [number formats file](https://github.com/ArkEcosystem/desktop-wallet/blob/develop/src/renderer/i18n/number-formats.js) to include the preferred way of displaying currencies used commonly by native speakers.